giuliomorina/DiceEnterpriseSeries/README.md

-# DiceEnterpriseTheory
+This repository contains code for the examples of Chapter 2 of the PhD thesis "Extending the Bernoulli Factory to a Dice Enterprise".

-Extension of Bernoulli Factory theory to the multivariate scenario.
+Code to reproduce examples 3.25 and 3.31 are presented in `example_positive_series.py` and `example_generic_series.py` respectively.